 Costs capitalized in the construction of solar power plants under development will be transferred to completed solar power plants upon completion and when they are ready for intended use, which is at the point of time when the solar power plant is connected to grids and begins to generate electricity.
 Depreciation of the completed solar power plant held for generation of electricity revenue commences once the solar power plant is ready for intended use.
 Depreciation is computed using the straight-line method over the expected life of 20 years.
+Depreciation expenses of solar power plants were RMB53 million, RMB33 million and nil for the years ended December 31, 2020, 2021 and 2022.

 The Company does not depreciate project assets when such project assets are constructed for sale upon completion.
 Any revenue generated from such project assets connected to the grid would be considered incidental revenue and accounted for as a reduction of the capitalized project costs for development.
+During the years of 2020, 2021 and 2022, electricity revenue generated from certain overseas project assets constructed for sale upon completion, with the amount of RMB8 million, nil and RMB47 million was considered as incidental revenue and accounted for as a reduction of the capitalized project costs for development.